soramitsu/vue-kakuyaku/packages/core/README.md

 # `@vue-kakuyaku/core`

-> kakuyaku (Japanese 確約) - Promise
+Toolkit to handle async operations in Vue.

-Toolkit to handle `Promise`-based operations in Vue.
+This is the core library of `vue-kakuyaku` project.

 ## Features